SathyaBhat/folding-aws/README.md

 # Folding on AWS

 This is a CDK project which configures a 2-instance ASG.
-The ASG is pointed to an AMI which is pre-configured to run [Folding@Home](https://foldingathome.org/)
+The ASG is pointed to an AMI which is pre-configured to run [Folding@Home](https://foldingathome.org/), which can be generated using `packer`.

-This is a blank project for Python development with CDK.

 ## How to run